-Root cause analysis is just one part of conducting a thorough investigation following an EHSQ event, but it is key to knowing what corrective action to take.
-Hand in hand, root cause analysis and corrective actions mitigate the risk of recurrence; however, time and time again, we hear about a disaster where the issues had been identified but the remedies had not been actioned.
+Root cause analysis (RCA) is just one part of an EHSQ event investigation, but it is key in knowing what corrective action to take.
+However, too often there are still major injuries, illnesses or harm where the root causes were previously identified but the remedies not actioned.
 This is down to poor management of the corrective action process.

-The most in-depth root cause analysis will be of no benefit if its findings are not acted upon to make sure a similar set of events cannot cause an incident again.
+The most in-depth root cause analysis will be of no benefit if its findings are not acted upon to prevent recurrence.
 Corrective and preventive actions (CAPAs) are part of the four important questions to ask during a root cause analysis:

 - What happened?

 - Why did it happen?

 Given that serious accidents are likely to have the same root causes as minor ones, failure to implement changes can lead to catastrophic consequences.
 Therefore, an investigation that includes gathering the facts through root cause analysis and witness statements is required, in order to set the right corrective actions.

 What a root cause analysis will find

 Once you determine an event requires investigation, usually based on a risk matrix, the investigators' job is to find and address root causes.